Wednesday, March 31, 2010

 Throughout our short lives everyone experiences fads and trends.
 These affect our personal lives, but don’t think our careers are immune.
 The recent trends of Augmented reality will be the focus point of this blog.
 It’s not only important to stay current as public relations professionals, it’s expected.
 The first trend being examined will be the growing field of augmented reality and its effect on PR’s own reality.

 Augmented reality is a term slowly popping up on radar screens of many industries, including public relations.
-PC Magazine defines augmented reality as, “A type of reality that combines real and imagined images” (PC Mag, 2010).
+PC Magazine defines augmented reality as, “A type of virtual reality that combines real and imagined images” (PC Mag, 2010).
 AR combines the web with reality, presenting a perfect marriage between audiences and the messages trying to reach them.
 AR can be used only in a limited fashion currently, through phones and webcams.
 This technology will incorporate operating platforms, but will also create new ones (Sullivan, 2010).

 The idea of augmented reality has been around as early as the 1970s according to Andy Cameron, executive director of Fabrica, an interactive design studio.
 “AR has been around for ages, maybe going back as far as the 1970s and art installations that overlaid real spaces with something virtual.”
 AR took a major attempt to implement some of its ideas in 2002, but the internet being in one with reality hadn’t taken place yet, resulting in failure (Arthur, 2010).